LibertyDSNP/spec/pages/DSNP/Identity.md

 * An owner MUST be able to delegate permission to announce on their behalf to other parties.
 * A user MUST be able to revoke delegated permissions.
-* Announcements from a delegate MUST be able to be verify which delegate made the specific announcement.
+* Announcements from a delegate MUST be able to be verify which delegate made the specific Announcement.
 * Delegation revocation MUST NOT be retroactive.

 ## Related Operations